kotolex/surrealist/README.md

  - now you can use custom live query, not just simple one, look above in LQ part
  - added some helper function to get database info, session info, table names
  - add Release Notes to docs
+ - now even errors returns as SurrealResult
+ - exceptions will be raised only if nothing we can do

 ### Contacts ###